spookylukey/django-views-the-right-way/source/index.rst

   making your life harder (and teaching you bad patterns).
 * Instead of learning a bunch of Django specific APIs, you will gain much more re-usable knowledge:

   * Some HTTP principles
   * General OOP/multi-paradigm programming principles
   * General Python techniques

 Each page is composed of two parts:

-1. The business - a short, definitive guide to The Right Way.
+1. The business — a short, definitive guide to The Right Way.
 As a less experienced developer, either in general or in terms of knowledge of Django, this part is all you need.

-2. Discussion - a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
+2. Discussion — a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
 It's targeted at slightly more experienced developers.
-In each one I'll tackle a few different aspects of the comparisons between CBVs and FBVs.
+In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs.

 So let's go!